Physician Non-Compete Agreements: Are They Enforceable in Texas?

 The Stark Law also has a number of statutory exceptions, including exceptions for physician recruitment through compensation practices or offers hospitals make to a physician in order to induce them to join a practice.
 Such relationships are not considered a violation if all requirements of the exception are met.
 Due to related regulatory concerns such as this, as well as potential conflict with mandatory provisions such as buy-out clauses, drafting non-competes and physician employment contracts in general requires a comprehensive understanding of health care laws and permissible arrangements.

-Hendershot, Cannon & Hisey, P.C.
+Hendershot, Cowart & Hisey, P.C.
 Can Help: Call Today

-If you have questions about physician non-competes in Texas, enforcing or defending a contractual dispute, or the services our firm provides, please call (713) 909-7323 or contact us online to speak with a member of our team.
+If you have questions about physician non-competes in Texas, enforcing or defending a contractual dispute, or the services our firm provides, please call (713) 909-7323 to speak with a member of our team.